cdeck3r/3DScanner/docs/custom_image.md

 $ kpartx -d /dev/loop0
 ```

-The file `2020-08-20-raspios-buster-armhf-lite.img` is now the project specific RasPiOS image.
+The file `2020-08-20-raspios-buster-armhf-lite.img` is now the project specific RaspiOS image.